8 x 10 Tasveer: Production

+In March 2008, the cast and crew filmed in Calgary, Alberta, Canada and a few parts were noticed to be the Western Cape of South Africa.

 Following initial delays due to visa and luggage problems, the film's budget increased more than expected.
 The film was further delayed because of the producers-distributors dispute with exhibitors over revenue-sharing terms and the IPL.
 The Guild had decided not to release any new films after 3 April, but paying heed to Percept Picture Company's request, decided that the strike would commence after 4 April facilitating the film's 3 April release.

 Close to the release of the film, rumors spread that the release would be stalled due to certain misunderstandings between the producers Percept Picture Company and the music distributors T-Series.
 Cheques of Rs 66.7 million given by PPC to T Series bounced, giving rise to rumours that the film would not be released on the stipulated date.
 However, PPC CEO Navin Shah, confirmed that the cheques had bounced but also stated that a demand draft had already been given to the music partners and that film's release would be on schedule.

 Release

 The film was expected to lure audiences to theaters primarily because of a public holiday on 3 April, but the film failed to garner much appreciation and opened to a lowly 30%–40% start at major multiplexes across the country.
 The film was stiffly contested by Fast & Furious at the box office.
-Particularly in Maharashtra, the film was highly surpassed by Mahesh Manjrekar's Marathi film Me Shivajiraje Bhosale Boltoy.

 Filmmakers believe that the primary reasons for the film's disappointing run at the box office were the lack of a blockbuster soundtrack and a less targeted promotion.
 Vivek Agnihotri stated, "I saw the film in an empty theater.
 One of the main reasons why I think the film didn't even take an opening is due to Akshay's brand promise, which is pure entertainment.
-I think makers couldn't exploit it's a result, they not just wasted an opportunity but also annoyed viewers who love Akshay.
+I think makers couldn't exploit it.
+As a result, they not just wasted an opportunity but also annoyed viewers who love Akshay.
 Also, no one understood the genre of the film."